Pt-induced nanowires on Ge(001): a DFT study: Conclusions

 \section{Conclusions}

 We have studied a large number of Pt modified Ge(001) surfaces, with Pt densities varying from $0.25$ ML up to $1.0$ ML, using \textit{ab initio} DFT calculations.
-Starting from simple structures with adsorbed Pt atoms and dimers on a clean Ge(001)-or $\beta_{6u}$-surface, based on the experimental observations and previous work, it was shown that these structures could not be responsible for the experimentally observed NW arrays.
-These calculations showed it to be unlikely for Pt dimers to form the observed wires due to the generally unfavorable energetics and the large discrepancy between calculated and experimental STM images.
-However, the calculated STM images indicated that Ge atoms might be responsible for the observed NW images.\\ In a second set of models, both Pt and Ge dimers were adsorbed on a surface reconstruction containing $0.5$ ML of Pt in the Top layer.
+Starting from simple structures with adsorbed Pt atoms and dimers on a clean Ge(001)- or $\beta_{6u}$-surface, based on the experimental observations and previous work, it was shown that these structures could not be responsible for the experimentally observed NW arrays.
+These calculations showed it unlikely that Pt dimers form the observed wires due to the unfavorable energetics and the large discrepancy between calculated and experimental STM images.
+However, the calculated STM images indicated that Ge atoms might be responsible for the observed NW images.\\ In a second set of models, both Pt and Ge dimers were adsorbed on a surface reconstruction containing $0.5$ ML of Pt in the top layer.
 For these structures the energetics were favorable and in case of the Ge dimers also a NW image was seen in the calculated STM images.
-It was found that Pt dimers sink into the trough, and the possibility of the exchange in position with the Ge atoms at the bottom of the trough led to a third set of models.\\ The reconstructed surface for these models contained $0.75$ ML of Pt in the top layers.
-Again, both Pt and Ge dimers were adsorbed on these $\gamma_{as}^{\star}$-and $\gamma_{as2}^{\star}$-surfaces.
-The energetics of these structures are very favorable, and the calculated STM images for the Ge NW on $\gamma_{as}^{\star}$ (a.k.a.
-NW$1$) show very good agreement with the experimentally observed NWs.\\ However, one detail is still missing at this point.
-The experimentally observed $4\times1$ periodicity along the wires in NW-patches.
-To study this $4\times1$ periodicity, the obtained NW$1$ structure is modified to contain extra Pt or Ge atoms in trough with the wire.
-It was found that one extra Pt atom per $2$ surface unit cells was needed to introduce the $4\times1$ periodicity.
-This Pt atom binds to $2$ Ge NW dimers, both fixing their positions and tilting them to create the observed $4\times1$ periodicity.
-This structure was then called NW$2$.\\ Reviewing the calculated structures we then propose a formation path for the formation of NW arrays on Ge(001) as a function of the local Pt density.
-In this formation path, the experimentally observed WTs are connected to the $\gamma_{as2}^{(\star)}$.
-Furthermore we conclude that the geometry of NW inside a NW patch is slightly different from that of solitary NWs and the NWs at the edge of a NW-patch, in light of a different local Pt density.
-We propose the NW$1$ geometry for the solitary and patch-edge NWs, and the NW$2$ geometry for the NWs inside a NW patch.
-This most interestingly provides models, for the experimentally observed 'platinum nanowires', containing Pt induced \textit{germanium nanowires}.\\ Finally we have have made a comparison to the models present in literature and show their relation to the Pt-density dependent formation path and the NW models proposed in this paper.
+It was found that Pt dimers sink into the trough, and the possibility of Pt atoms exchanging their position with the Ge atoms located at the bottom of the trough led to a third set of models.\\ The reconstructed surface for these models contained $0.75$ ML of Pt in the top layers.
+Again, both Pt and Ge dimers were adsorbed on these $\gamma_{as}^{\star}$- and $\gamma_{as2}^{\star}$-surfaces.
+The energetics of these structures are very favorable, and the calculated STM images for the Ge NW on $\gamma_{as}^{\star}$ (NW$1$) show very good agreement with the experimentally observed NWs.\\ However, one detail is still missing at this point: the experimentally observed $4\times1$ periodicity along the wires in NW-patches.
+To study this $4\times1$ periodicity, the obtained NW$1$ structure is modified to contain extra Pt or Ge atoms in the trough with the wire.
+It is found that one extra Pt atom per two surface unit cells is sufficient to introduce the observed $4\times1$ periodicity.
+The extra Pt atom binds to two Ge NW dimers, fixing the position of both NW dimers and tilting them to create the observed $4\times1$ periodicity.
+This model for the NWs is named NW$2$.\\ Reviewing the calculated structures we propose a path for the formation of NW arrays on Ge(001) as a function of the local Pt density.
+In this formation path, the experimentally observed WTs are linked to the $\gamma_{as2}^{(\star)}$ reconstruction.
+Furthermore, we conclude that the geometry of NWs inside a NW-patch is slightly different from that of the solitary NWs and the NWs at the edge of a NW-patch, as a result of a slightly different local Pt density.
+We propose the NW$1$-geometry as model for the solitary and patch-edge NWs, and the NW$2$-geometry as model for the NWs inside a NW patch.
+In all cases, the NWs adsorbed on the Surface consist of \textit{Ge atoms}.\\ Finally, we make a comparison of the models present in literature and show their relation to the Pt-density dependent formation path and the NW models proposed in this paper.